AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.1-release-activity/21-1-release-overview.md

 To find out which cluster you’re instance is on, go to Setup > System > Customer Info.

-### Allowlist of additional IP&nbsp;addresses for Event Subscriptions
+### Allowlist of additional IP&nbsp;addresses for Event Subscriptions {#allowlist-of-additional-ip-addresses-for-event-subscriptions}

 In an effort to increase successful Event Subscription delivery, we’re adding 4 new IP addresses with the 21.1 Production release in the first quarter of 2021.
 You must add these IP addresses to your allowlist before February 2021 to ensure your users continue to receive Event Subscriptions.

 Contact your internal IT and/or security department for assistance in adding the new IPs found in the article, [Event Subscription API](../../../wf-api/general/event-subs-api.md).

-### Allowlist of additional domains required for accessing Workfront
+### Allowlist of additional domains required for accessing Workfront {#allowlist-of-additional-domains-required-for-accessing-workfront}

 If your organization uses a firewall, you must add the following additional domains to your allowlist in order to ensure uninterrupted access to Workfront: